hoangchu/xview-codesamples/README.md

 # XView Code Samples
 This project provides code samples to illustrate the usage of XView.

-XView project can be found here: [http://xview.codeplex.com](http://xview.codeplex.com)
+XView project can be found here: [http://xview.codeplex.com](http://xview.codeplex.com).

-The concept of XView is different from those of other conventional Tridion templating solutions.
-Read about the XView basic concept below to get started.

 # XView Basic Concept
-Before diving into XView coding it would be good to know about the basic concept of XView.
+Before diving into XView coding it's recommended to get to know the basic concept of XView.

+## Decoupled And Clean
+XView comes with a tiny XView.dll (less than 40Kb) and has a very small and clean footprint in Tridion, thanks to its logical and practical decoupled design.

+An XView templates implemenation shows the following characteristics on the surface:

+- An XView templates project is a C# Class Library that has a reference to the XView.dll (beside some Tridion dlls).
+- An XView project produces a DLL and a Template Building Block (TBB).
+- The TBB is an XView controller and it's used in all templates in Tridion.
+- Each Tridion template has one single TBB: the XView controller.
+- The XView controller TBB produces one package variable: Output.
+- Some happy faces.

+The logical and practical design makes templates development and maintenance a joy.

+The picture below depicts the XView's decoupled architecture.
 ![XView Architecture](xview.png)

 ## View and Model